Amaoudj/ANTS2022/README.md

 # Credit

-The simulation code and the Makefile/docker setup is based on https://github.com/TheWorldOfCode/project-in-swarms by Dan Nykjær Jakobsen <dannj75@gmail.com>.
+The simulation code is based on https://github.com/TheWorldOfCode/project-in-swarms by Dan Nykjær Jakobsen <dannj75@gmail.com>.
 Via email, the author informed me that the code should be distributed under the BSD-3 licence.